 It’s been almost 6 weeks since my last (short) shot of T. I’m thoroughly surprised that my energy levels and mood seem unchanged.
 I haven’t been without symptoms of hormonal flux though:

 Within a week of being late for a shot, my dick shriveled to about half its size.
 It doesn’t get hard and I have zero sex drive.
 Genital growth is always touted as a permanent effect of Testosterone—I found this not to be the case.
-I’m confident that this will all return to normal once I’m back on the juice but it’s another nail in the coffin for metoidioplasty for me.
-(More on this in another post.)
+I’m confident that this will all return to normal once I’m back on the juice but it’s another nail in the coffin for Metoidioplasty for me.

 Hot flashes, oh my!
 They’ve consistently increased to the point where I’m having several an hour.
 I’m constantly taking off my shirt, or putting it back on.
 (In retrospect, I think I was having some minor hot flashes prior to running out of T and this makes me wonder if my dosage is correct.)